What is the purpose of this notice?

 For example, some of our systems use Microsoft products.
 As a US company, it may be that using their products result in personal data being transferred to or accessible from the US.
 However, we will allow this as we are certain personal data will still be adequately protected (as Microsoft is certified under the USA’s Privacy Shield scheme).

 We will only use and store information for so long as it is required for the purposes it was collected for.
 How long information will be stored depends on the information in question and what it is being used for.
 For example, if you ask us not to send you marketing e-mails, we will stop storing your e-mails for marketing purposes (though we’ll keep a record of your preference not to be e-mailed).

 We continually review what information we hold and delete what is no longer required.
 We never store payment card information.
 We will not retain your data for any longer than necessary and the longest time that we will hold your data will be six years.

 What we would also like to do with it

 We would, however, love for you to join “The Flock” so we can tell you about what we’re up to.
 Not just to sell you stuff, though we will tell you about new products and special offers through our newsletters, but also to tell you about updates about Buy Land Plant Trees and how our ecological restoration projects are going.
 This information is not shared with third parties and you can unsubscribe at any time via phone, e-mail or on our website.
-Please indicate below if this is something you would like to sign up to.
+Please indicate at checkout or at the bottom of our webpages if this is something you would like to sign up to.

 What are your rights?